jbergant/janabergantcom/content/dovolj-slabega-spanja.md

 S slabim spanjem izgubljaš zdravje, umske sposobnosti in čustveno stabilnost.

-S tečajem pridobiš vpogled v to, kako lahko izboljšaš spanje in posledično izboljšaš kvaliteto življenja.
+Na posvetu pridobiš vpogled v to, kako lahko izboljšaš spanje in posledično izboljšaš kvaliteto življenja.